Separation & Divorce

 c.
 Ordinarily live in Australia: You must have lived in Australia for at least 12 months immediately before filing for divorce.

-NoteYou must also prove that the marriage has irretrievably broken down, evidenced by a separation of at least 12 months.
+Note –You must also prove that the marriage has irretrievably broken down, evidenced by a separation of at least 12 months.

 2. How long do I need to wait to apply for divorce after my separation?

 In order to be eligible to file for divorce, you must be separated for a 12-month continuous period.
 Your relationship must be irretrievably broken down (meaning not possible to repair or is impossible to return to a previously existing situation or condition).
-For example, if you separated on 4 March 2024, you have to wait for 12 months, and you can then sign your divorce application on 5 March 2025 and file on the same day.
+For example, if you separate on 4 March 2024, you have to wait for 12 months, and you can then sign your divorce application on 5 March 2025 and file it on the same day.

-3. Do I need my spouse’s consent to apply for a divorce, or can I apply for a sole divorce application?
+3. Do i need my spouse’s consent to apply for a divorce, or can i apply for a sole divorce application?

 You can apply for a sole divorce application.
 You do not need consent from your spouse to apply for a divorce.
-However, if your spouse consents to apply for a divorce together you can apply for a joint application, which is much easier.
+However, if your spouse consents to apply for a divorce together, you can apply for a joint application, which is much easier.

-If a joint application (you and your spouse apply for a divorce together) for divorce is made, the process becomes much easier as there’s need to have the application personally served upon your spouse.
+If a joint application (you and your spouse apply for a divorce together) for divorce is made, the process becomes much easier as there’s no need to have the application personally served upon your spouse.

 If you apply for a divorce on your own, you cannot personally serve the application to your spouse.
-In this case, a third party (eg: a professional process server is a person who delivers legal documents to individuals involved in a court case or a friend) must be engaged to serve the divorce application, and you will need to provide proof of service.
+In this case, a third party (eg, a professional process server is a person who delivers legal documents to individuals involved in a court case or a friend) must be engaged to serve the divorce application, and you will need to provide proof of service.

-4. How to apply for divorce?
+4. How to apply for a divorce?

 5. Can I get a divorce with a marriage of less than 2 years?